 Instead, buyers will be able to put all this money towards the deposit, potentially saving approximately $10,000 in insurance costs and, in theory, allowing them to enter the market sooner.

 Show me the fine print

-The scheme will not be available to everyone.
+The scheme will not be available to everyone and will operate on a first come first served basis- so make sure to get in quick.
 To be eligible, you will need to be a first home buyer on an income of up to $125,000 annually (or up to $200,000 for a couple).
 The scheme will also be capped at 10,000 loans per year, meaning it will only be available to less than 10% of the 110,000 first home buyers who take out loans every year.

-In addition, you will need to have already saved for a deposit of at least 5%.
+In addition, you will need to have already saved for a deposit of between 5 to 20% of the property’s value.
 This means if you are looking at a $600,000 home, you will need to have at least $30,000 in the bank to cover the deposit alone.

 Buyers who plan to take up the scheme should also be cautioned that it is not ‘free money’.
 Banks and lenders will still be carrying out all their regular checks to ensure the borrower will be able to meet their repayments.

 To apply to the Scheme, you’ll have to meet the following eligibility criteria.
 You need to be able to provide documentation of your eligibility to secure your position.

 - All applicants must be First Home buyers